 - increasing law enforcement efforts to limit drug transporting

 - expanding and recognizing schools that have implemented the Start Talking! program and other incentives

 - raising awareness and availability of naloxone to reverse opiate overdoses and save lives

 - continuing to work with communities and law enforcement to enhance local efforts through the Health Resources Toolkit for Addressing Opioid Abuse

-The state has taken many steps to curb the number of prescription opioid pills given out in doctors’ offices and hospitals to help decrease the number of people exposed to the addictive potential of these drugs.
+The state has taken many steps to reduce the number of prescription opioids given out in doctors’ offices and hospitals to help decrease the number of people exposed to the addictive potential of these drugs.
 In fact, prescriptions for opioids have declined steadily since 2010.

 However, first responders still report using record amounts of the opioid overdose reversal drug, naloxone.
 Naloxone is only a quick fix to the overall problem, which allows individuals to survive at least one more day.
-Formal addiction treatment is the only proven way to address heroin or opioid addiction comprehensively and influence lasting change.
+Formal addiction treatment is the only proven method to address opioid addiction comprehensively and influence lasting recovery.

 Finding Heroin And Opioid Addiction Treatment In Ohio